csirmaz-lit/Primus-Vittason/book.md

 Next, let us dissect the definition of Entrapment above, with special focus on what is required for the emergence of this phenomenon or feeling.

-First of all, notice that if Entrapment means that one is convinced that one always sees (and interacts with) the world from one's body, then it is equivalent to realizing that all previous interactions with the world happened via the same body as the current one.
+First of all, notice that if Entrapment means that one is convinced that one always sees (and interacts with) the world from one’s body, then it is equivalent to realizing that all previous interactions with the world happened via the same body as the current one.
 (Of course, strictly speaking, the body is not the same atom-by-atom as the one through which previous observations were made, but a sufficiently slow rate of change allows the mental faculty to keep identifying the physical body with its abstraction of it, and build a sense of permanence.)

 We are making no assumptions about “who” is making the interactions or observations via the body.
 The above statement, although it may sound complicated, really just makes it explicit what “always” means: that whenever something occurred, it occurred in the same way.